11 of the most popular probiotic foods

 Probiotics or good bacteria have been part of our diet for thousands of years.
 They are defined as live microorganisms that have health benefits when consumed and they help to support balance in our gut.

 Whilst we now have many good or friendly bacteria supplements available to us, traditionally these probiotics were sourced from foods, some of which still form a key part of traditional diets.
+Looking at some of the most popular probiotic foods available to boost your immune and provide better gut health should be a vital part of your daily regime.

 The following foods are those that contain the highest numbers of live good bacteria (probiotics):